The Brave New World of ADD Therapies

 All children with ADD should be tested for nutritional allergies and remedies.
 Beyond that, your choice of remedies depends mainly on the suspected cause and that is best detected using non ADD related symptoms:

 - Sensory integration issues that cause ADD.
 If your child has hand to eye co-ordination, balance or spatial issues (e.g., gets lost on a sports field), chances are there are sensory integration issues behind the ADD.
-Your best natural remedy choices here are Interactive Metronome, occupational therapy (including Brain Gym) or possibly Learning Breakthrough (Balametrics) which uses balance board-based exercises.
+Your best choices here are Interactive Metronome, occupational therapy (including Brain Gym) or possibly Learning Breakthrough (Balametrics) which uses balance board-based exercises.
+The challenge with the latter two physical exercise-based natural remedies for ADD is that all take a long time to have any effect, 9 months or more.

 The two leading brain training programs that target learning delays are Learning RX and Fast ForWord software.